input-output-hk/minimal-ptt-examples/ContractModel.md

 **DL Tests**

-DL tests are a form of unit tests that run specific traces of actions on the defined model.
+DL tests are a form of unit tests using [Dynamic Logic](https://hackage.haskell.org/package/quickcheck-dynamic-3.3.1/docs/Test-QuickCheck-DynamicLogic.html) that run traces actions on the defined model.

 ### Defining a Certification Object <a name="definition"></a>